docwhat/website/content/posts/2009-09-08-sucky-soda.md

 horrible.

-And things like this video from <http://chow.com/> pretty much prove that the big US sodas are crap.<!-- more -->
+And things like this video from <http://chow.com/> pretty much prove that the big US sodas are crap.

 Does anyone know of a store in Pittsburgh like
 [Soda Pop Stop](http://www.sodapopstop.com/)?
 Wandering around the store would